What I Learned About My Father from Reading His Secret Police Files

 “Tocilescu Al. has had an Information and Investigation File opened in his name and has been noted as acting with enmity.”

-Toca goes on to stage more plays at several Bucharest theatres: Ion Vasilescu, Giulești and Comedy.
-They are modern, contemporary plays that subtly criticise those in power at the time.
+Toca goes on to stage more plays at several Bucharest theaters: Ion Vasilescu, Giulești, and Comedy.
+They are modern, contemporary plays that subtly criticize those in power at the time.

 That’s when his struggles with censorship begin, according to the second file.
 It contains the transcripts of several intercepted phone calls, which show him asking people to intervene with the censors at the Ministry of Culture, or to complain to their supervisors.
-He gets vague answers and there are more calls – a fierce battle over a costume detail, the colour of a suitcase, the tone of a line, the use of a prop, the hairstyle of an actor.
+He gets vague answers, and there are more calls—a fierce battle over a costume detail, the color of a suitcase, the tone of a line, the use of a prop, the hairstyle of an actor.
 There is frustration, there are arguments and explanations.

 At the same time, the notes on my dad go on: “other than that, same as always: vulgar, sarcastic, spews obscenities with every mention of the state’s leadership, the ministry of his field, etc.”

-A neighbour informs: “At home, the subject under investigation is well-known for the frequent noisy parties he hosts, which bother those around him and which bereave him of positive assessments.”
+A neighbor informs: “At home, the subject under investigation is well-known for the frequent noisey parties he hosts, which bother those around him and which bereave him of positive assessments.”
 Mr. Cilianu lived above us and hated my dad’s guts.

-There is no end to the information on my father: He came to rehearsals reeking of alcohol!; He uses foul language!; He yells at the actors!; He drinks during rehearsals!; The theatre’s agent from Securitate complains to theatre manager Ion Besoiu that Tocilescu is an undesirable element, but Besoiu tells him to mind his own business.
-The agent complains again, Besoiu ignores him again.
+There is no end to the information on my father: He came to rehearsals reeking of alcohol!; He uses foul language!; He yells at the actors!; He drinks during rehearsals!; The theater’s agent from Securitate complains to theater manager Ion Besoiu that Tocilescu is an undesirable element, but Besoiu tells him to mind his own business.
+The agent complains again.
+Besoiu ignores him again.

 The informant is happy to report that rehearsals are going poorly and that Toca isn’t getting along with some of the actors.
-He’s actually triumphant when, on one morning in winter, Toca calls the theatre to let them know he’s not coming in for rehearsals because the room is too cold.
+He’s actually triumphant when, on one morning in winter, Toca calls the theater to let them know he’s not coming in for rehearsals because the room is too cold.
 The actors, who are already there, get upset.
 Toca doesn’t care that they’re upset.
-He says he’s not coming in to the theatre until it’s warm.
-In all fairness: the heaters aren’t working because they’ve cracked from the cold.
-Eventually, two guys in the technical staff steal a working heater for the theatre and Toca makes up with his team.
+He says he’s not coming into the theater until it’s warm.
+In all fairness: The heaters aren’t working because they’ve cracked from the cold.
+Eventually, two guys in the technical staff steal a working heater for the theater, and Toca makes up with his team.
 Life goes on.

 MY FAMILY APPARENTLY FELT THE SYSTEM WASN’T GOOD ENOUGH FOR US